Marriage, divorce, side hustles, giving birth, getting sick — all these life changes trickle onto your tax return. These tips can help.

 MORE ON HERMONEY: When To Do Your Taxes Yourself or Hire an Expert

 If You Went Through a Costly Health Crisis

-The bar is pretty high for deducting unreimbursed medical expenses: You can only take the deduction if costs exceed 10% of your adjusted gross income (AGI).
+The bar is pretty high for deducting unreimbursed medical expenses.
+In 2021, you can only take the deduction if costs exceed 7.5% of your adjusted gross income (AGI).
+This has been lowered from 10% in previous years.
 But an adjustment in your filing status — filing as married filing separately instead of married filing jointly — may put that deduction threshold within reach, Duffy says.
-Keep in mind that you can’t write off all of your out-of-pocket expenses; just those that are over 10% of your AGI.
+Keep in mind that you can’t write off all of your out-of-pocket expenses; just those that are over 7.5% of your AGI.
 Also note that if you became disabled, any money you received from disability income insurance or your employer is counted as ordinary income and is taxable.